 Who doesn’t like fresh, juicy watermelon?
-And growing your own means you have fresh fruit at hand whenever you crave the melon’s sweet flavor.
+Growing your own means you have fresh fruit at hand whenever you crave the melon’s sweet flavor.
 Bright red and firmly fleshed, Crimson Sweet in gardens require room to sprawl but bring a taste of summer to your table fresh from the melon patch.
 Some tips on how to grow Crimson Sweet watermelons will have your family enjoying them within 80 days in proper growing conditions.

 How to Grow Crimson Sweet Watermelons

 Select a bright, sunny location for growing Crimson Sweet watermelons.
-Watermelons grow well on hills which offer warmer soil, deeper root space and irrigation opportunities that keep moisture off the leaves.
+Watermelons grow well on hills which offer warmer soil, deeper root space, and irrigation opportunities that keep moisture off the leaves.